hero-banner

 • Eastern Europe (Eastern Mediterranean regions, Turkey)

-• South America (Amazonian basin)
+• South America (Amazon basin)

 • Other (Greenland)